mcnairsa/100-days-of-code/log.md

 2. @sualokin on fCC Discord
 re: 'chubby sunflower' ... band name generator - on Code Wars?
 me: Great progress!
 (Looking forward to the album coming out soon, bTw)

+### Day ???/100: 31-12-2024
+**Today's Progress**:
+Day off today

+**Pay Forward:**
+1. @Daniel Ajibewa on fCC Discord
+re: Day One
+me: Good job.
+And welcome to the challenge:-)

+2. @IanUmdefined on fCC Discord
+re: '... want to learn... don't know how is works '
+me: Is it the 100 Days challenge you want to know about or where to start with coding?